hegdeakshay679/E-reciept/README.md

-# E-reciept
+# Ereceipt_for_pigmy_collectors
-Its a banking system for rural people .It consists of a admin who lends the money with a particular interest rate,
+Its a banking system for pigmy collectors and small scale banking system